Capítulo Primero. De lo que el cura y el barbero pasaron con don Quijote cerca de su enfermedad

 »A las voces y a las razones del loco estuvieron los circustantes atentos, pero nuestro licenciado, volviéndose a nuestro capellán y asiéndole de las manos, le dijo: "No tenga vuestra merced pena, señor mío, ni haga caso de lo que este loco ha dicho, que si él es Júpiter y no quisiere llover, yo, que soy Neptuno, el padre y el dios de las aguas, lloveré todas las veces que se me antojare y fuere menester".

-"To the voices and reasons of the madman, those present paid attention, but our licensed one, turning to our chaplain and taking him by the hands, said to him: 'Have no fear, my lord, nor pay heed to what this madman has said, for if he is Jupiter and does not want it to rain, I, who am Neptune, the father and god of waters, will make it rain as often as I desire and it is necessary.'"
+»To the voices and reasons of the madman, the bystanders were attentive, but our graduate, turning to our chaplain and taking him by the hands, said: "Don't be upset, my lord, and don't pay any attention to what this madman has said, because if he's Jupiter and doesn't want to rain, I, who am Neptune, the father and god of the waters, will rain whenever I feel like it and it's necessary."

 A lo que respondió el capellán: "Con todo eso, señor Neptuno, no será bien enojar al señor Júpiter: vuestra merced se quede en su casa, que otro día, cuando haya más comodidad y más espacio, volveremos por vuestra merced".